argonne-lcf/CompPerfWorkshop/14_mps-mig-A100/README.md

 **Step (1):**
-Log onto a compute node with MIG-enabled GPUs.
-There are two queues 1) full-node and (2) single-gpu.
+Log onto a compute node with mig-mode attribute set to True

-`qsub -I -t 60 -n1 -A project -q single-gpu`

-or

-`qsub -I -t 60 -n1 -A project -q full-node --attrs mig-mode=True`
+`qsub -I -t 60 -n1 -A project -q queue --attrs mig-mode=True`

 check if MIG mode is enabled with 'nvidia-smi', this should list the GPUs followed by a table of MIG devices.
 To see the list of all possible GPU instances, use